jackmellis/respite/packages/atom/README.md

 Okay this signature looks pretty complex so lets break it down by example.

-Firstly a molecule can have a getter and/or a setter, or neither(?).
+A molecule can have a getter and/or a setter.

 ### get